MateuszKubuszok/pipez/README.md

 We need a few things:

 * sometimes we need to get the type class instance and put a field in it, so we have to know how to call it
 * this way we might end up with several results - each converting another field - which we would have to combine, so we need a way of combining results
 * some of these values are not requiring conversion, and we just want to wrap them in result type
 * finally, we need something that would let us create a type class from a recipe that: takes the input (possibly with these extra arguments), creates output result out of it
 * the result type and extra arguments should not leak not we shouldn't require it to be a part of the type class signature

 How could we express that?

-Pipez arrived at one way of expressing these requrements using path-dependent types:
+Pipez arrived at one way of expressing these requirements using path-dependent types:

 ```scala
 /** Pipe parameters is where you put your type class */